Read the Crime Novel Red Harvest and Tell Us What You Think

-The “consulting detective” Sherlock Holmes and his trusty sidekick, Watson — two of the most famous characters in English literature — make their first appearance in this tale, which forever changed the way mystery novels were written.
+The “consulting detective” Sherlock Holmes and his trusty sidekick, Watson — two of the most famous characters in English literature — make their first appearance in Arthur Conan Doyle’s A Study in Scarlet.

 Tell us what you think about the book, and we may share your thoughts in our next episode and send you a fabulous sticker!
 (It really is a pretty awesome sticker.)